charlesjardine/DataEncryptionSwiftOSX/README.md

 #  MAC OSX Data Encription
 # What is it?
 This is an encryption program that allows its users to save open and edit their important files without having pay anything for encryption. <br/>
-Data Encryption is a free encryption program that encrypts any files for free.
+Data Encryption is a free encryption program that encrypts any files.

 # Versions
 ## Downlaod Links